plumvillage/newsletter/src/2023/en/articles/young-buds--mindful-manners.md

 ---
-title: Young Buds Glistening in the Sunshine
+title: Young Buds – Mindful Manners
 preceeding_full_page_image_A4: "article2023/young-ones/A4 - Mindful Manner Question.png"
 preceeding_full_page_image_Letter: "article2023/young-ones/Letter - Mindful Manner Question.png"
-# author:
+author: The Voices of Young Monastics
 ---

 <!-- <p class="intro">Some intro text for the article to explain about the question and answer session with the young ones. :)</p> -->